Looking for a solar parking space: Solar carport canopies – Image: Xpert.Digital / Joaquin Corbalan P|Shutterstock.com

 What is the current status of charging stations for electric cars?

-According to the Federal Network Agency, over 2,200 new charging stations for electric cars had been put into operation in Germany by June 2021.
-This means that the pace of expansion is roughly at the same level as the previous year.
-The record year so far is 2019 with over 5,000 new charging stations.
-That may not be fast enough for Frans Timmermans' ambitious plans.
-If the EU Climate Protection Commissioner has his way, combustion engines will come to an end as early as 2035.
+According to the Federal Network Agency, over 2,200 new charging stations for electric cars were put into operation in Germany by June 2021.
+This puts the expansion rate roughly on par with the previous year.
+The record year to date is 2019, with over 5,000 new charging stations.
+This is unlikely to be fast enough for Frans Timmermans' ambitious plans.
+If the EU Commissioner for Climate Action has his way, combustion engines will be phased out by 2035.
 However, this would require a massive expansion of the charging infrastructure.
-According to a tagesschau.de report, there will be three million charging stations in Europe by 2030.
-There are currently fewer than 225,000, of which around 21,000 are in Germany.
+According to a report by tagesschau.de, there should be three million charging stations in Europe by 2030.
+Currently, there are fewer than 225,000, of which around 21,000 are in Germany.

-The path to an industrial society that is committed to sustainability and is aware of its responsibility towards future generations leads to a future without the use of nuclear energy.
-The central point here is the expansion of renewable energies.
-New technologies for energy production and extraction as well as emission-free transportation are becoming increasingly important.
-The promotion of these technologies continues to progress.
-Virtual power plants are already connecting a wide variety of energy producers and electricity consumers.
+The path to an industrial society committed to sustainability and aware of its responsibility towards future generations leads to a future without nuclear energy.
+A key element is the expansion of renewable energies.
+New technologies for energy generation and production, as well as for emission-free transportation, are becoming increasingly important.
+The promotion of these technologies is progressing steadily.
+Virtual power plants are already connecting a wide variety of energy producers and consumers.

 More jobs through climate protection?